srl-labs/learn-srlinux/docs/kb/event-handler.md

 The most common use case for this action is setting an interface oper-state based on some other criteria like in the [oper-group use case](../tutorials/programmability/event-handler/oper-group/oper-group-intro.md).

-In release 21.6.1 a single path is supported by this action - `/inteface * oper-state` - with the values of `up`/`down`.
+In release 21.6.1 a single path is supported by this action - `interface * oper-state` - with the values of `up`/`down`.

 ## Dev environment
 Writing MicroPython scripts for the Event Handler is very much like writing regular Python scripts; a developer just needs to keep in mind a limited set of standard library modules available to them.